 Individualized review of basic mathematics skills involving whole number properties, order of operations, exponents, prime numbers, fractions, decimals, percents, ratio and proportion, simple geometry, statistical graph analysis, and signed numbers.
 Depending upon the diagnostic assessment, students will be placed in an appropriate program.
 Students may enroll through the twelfth week of the semester.
-This course s open to all students.
-Grades are on a credit/no-credit basis.
+This course is open to all students.
+Grades are on a pass/no-pass basis.